Andrei-ctrl/3d-Campus-nav/README.md

 This is my prototype for navigating around the Pérolles campus with a 3D map, outdoor GPS tracking, indoor routing, voice commands, timetable search, and WebXR AR.

-The idea is simple: the user chooses where they are and where they want to go, for example a classroom or a course.
+The basic idea is simple: the user chooses where they are and where they want to go, for example a classroom, a building, or a course.
 The app calculates a route on the campus map.
 Outside, it can follow the user with GPS.
-Inside, the route can be shown in AR after the user aligns it at an entrance.
+Inside, the route can be shown in AR after the user aligns it at a known entrance.

 **Live deployment:**
 https://andrei-ctrl.github.io/3d-Campus-nav/